Afifakhatoon3/Autonomous-Central-Bank/README.md

 ## What This Is

 An autonomous monetary policy engine built on GenLayer.
-It reads real-world data, proposes policy changes, and executes them through AI consensus — without any human vote.
+It reads real-world data, proposes policy changes, and executes them through AI consensus - without any human vote.

 **This is a policy engine, not a stablecoin issuer.**

 ## Track

-GenLayer Agent Tank - Autonomous Protocols
+GenLayer Agent Tank — Autonomous Protocols

 ## Live Deployment

 - Network: GenLayer Studionet
 - Contract address: `0x6bB1737270A9feBb70A0Bcd05a82D0C9b213A4bf`
-- Deploy TX: `0x4f06756b0bcf1dddabe1856ff5455e4b0b38c279f3dcd47979d84680c79d9677`
 - Deployed: Sep 14, 2026

 ### Verified On-Chain